alisapa/remcurl/README.md

 on a lot of edge cases.
 It's not even good code, probably.
 But it works well enough to fulfill its purpose.

+Connect the ReMarkable to the computer with the cable *before* invoking this program, and wait a few seconds to let the ReMarkable start up its web interface.
+Otherwise, the program will be stuck waiting for a response indefinitely.

 ## Dependencies

 - [libcurl](https://curl.se): for sending HTTP requests